PankajShukla369/Batching-issue/README.md

 This project shows React's state batching concept.
-In certain scenarios Reacts doesn't do state batching and re-renders the components. this may lead to some functional issues and perf issues.
+In certain scenarios Reacts doesn't do state batching and re-renders the components.
+This may lead to some functional issues and perf issues.

 ## Available Scripts